bluesky/hklpy/docs/source/overview.rst

   **forward (transformation)**

     Compute the values of the real positioners given values of the pseudo positioners.
-Since it is possible that more than one solution is possible, additional constraints (limits on the real positioner and diffractometer mode) may be added.
+Since more than one solution is possible, additional constraints (limits on the real positioner and diffractometer mode) may be added.

   **inverse (transformation)**